-In 2022/23 62.5% of our third year students who completed their degrees achieved a first class or 2:1 classification.
-This is a drop over 21/22 and has brought this indicator in line with previous years, following a careful internal focus on ensuring that there is no grade inflation.
-Retention on the BA EYDL programme remains strong, with 90% of first, 99% of second and 97% of third years continuing their studies throughout 202/23, comfortably above the regulator's threshold requirements.
+In 2023/24 67.8% of our third year students who completed their degrees achieved a first class or 2:1 classification.
+This is a slight rise over 22/23, but, following a careful internal focus on ensuring that there is no grade inflation, we remain confident that students' achievements accurately reflect their abilities.
+Retention on the BA EYDL programme remains strong, with 91% of first, 99% of second and 100% of third years continuing their studies throughout 2023/24, comfortably above the regulator's threshold requirements.

-Norland was awarded top small or specialist provider in the 2023 Whatuni Student Choice awards, making the College a top two Whatuni winner for six consecutive years.
+Norland was awarded top small or specialist provider in the 2024 Whatuni Student Choice awards, making the College a top two Whatuni winner for six consecutive years.